Dreamed 1985/6/26 by Chris Wayan

 But in the throneroom battle, a sword just nicked the dragon's chain.
 Enough to break the spell!
 The oracle rose in petals of fire, and flew away.

 The Imperial Consort does nothing.
 Mute, still, wasting away, he prolongs his life and his resistance, hoping for rescue--and baring the Jester's heart.
 People begin to talk.
-The Animator spoke of progress; this is the ancient imperial cruelty of Qin Shi Huangdi, or the Gang of Four.
+The Animator spoke of progress; but this is the old imperial cruelty of Qin Shi Huangdi, or the Gang of Four, come round again.

 On the third day, it rains.
 The Imperial Consort raises his mouth to the sky, and drinks.
 Deepsunk eyes, chicken neck, ribs, yellow sick skin--I KNOW this body!
 The starved sick body of my day life looks, lives, dies, just so.